 The good news is that your down payment can come from savings or financial assistance gifted from a family member.
-The loan will be set at a fixed rate term for either 15 or 30 years.
+The loan will be set at a fixed rate of 15 or 30 years.

 2. VA Loans

-VA loans are designed to help military members and veterans find affording housing.
-You may also qualify for a VA loan if you’re the surviving spouse of veteran that died during service or from a service-related disability.
+VA loans, offered by the Department of Veterans Affairs (VA), are designed to help military members and veterans find affordable housing.
+You may also qualify for a VA loan if you’re the surviving spouse of a veteran who died during service or from a service-related disability.

-You’ll apply for the loan through a bank or credit union and the VA backs the loan.
-VA loans are one of the most affordable loan programs available because there is no required down payment, and you don’t have to purchase primary mortgage insurance (PMI).
+You’ll apply for the loan through a bank or credit union, and the VA backs the loan.
+VA loans are one of the most affordable loan programs available because there is no required down payment, and you don’t have to purchase private mortgage insurance (PMI).

 3. USDA Loans

-USDA loans are a great option for low-income borrowers who are looking to purchase a home in a rural or suburban area.
+USDA loans are an excellent option for low-income borrowers looking to purchase a home in a rural or suburban area.
 The program is similar to FHA and VA loans in that the USDA guarantees the loan.